jack-weilage/weilage.dev/src/lib/posts/content/hello-world.md

 This website is built with [Svelte](https://svelte.dev)/[SvelteKit](https://svelte.dev), [TypeScript](https://typescriptlang.com), and [SCSS](https://sass-lang.com).
 Website hosting is done by [Vercel](https://vercel.com), with email hosting from [Forward Email](https://forwardemail.net).

  - **Svelte** is an up-and-coming JavaScript framework, with many DX (developer experience) improvements.
 Unlike other frameworks, Svelte compiles its code down *before* sending it to the browser, saving a huge amount of network strain.
-Additionally, Svelte has Vue-style multi-language files, combining JavaScript, HTML, and CSS in a single file.
+Additionally, Svelte has [Vue-style](https://vuejs.org/guide/introduction.html#single-file-components) multi-language files, combining JavaScript, HTML, and CSS in a single file.
  - **SvelteKit** is a light and responsive full-stack router for Svelte.
-While it is currently in the RC (release candidate) stage, SvelteKit is feature-complete and viable for use in production.
+While it is currently in the RC stage, SvelteKit is feature-complete and viable for use in production.
  - **TypeScript** strongly types JavaScript code.
-It makes code more easily understood, with more ways to find creeping, insidious errors.
+It makes code easily readable, with more ways to find creeping, insidious errors.
  - **SCSS** adds nesting ([although this might be in CSS sooner than later](https://w3c.github.io/csswg-drafts/css-nesting/)), complex functions, and replaced variables in CSS.
  - **Vercel** hosts websites for little to no cost, with a dead-easy CLI (type `vercel` and you're done), a slew of useful development features, and a tight integration with SvelteKit.
  - **Forward Email** forwards incoming *and* outgoing emails, all for free!